prabal-pratap-singh/FastAPI-assesment-for-Steeleye/README.md

 All maximum and minimum fields are inclusive (e.g. minPrice=2&maxPrice=10 will return 2 <= tradeDetails.price <= 10).
 ### aproach
 First I have created a empty list with name as **data2**.</br>
-Then I will iterate through the trades and find if they fall under our filtering criteria then we will append then in our **data2** and the final we will return it.</br>
+Then I will iterate through the trades and find if they fall under our filtering criteria then we will append then in our **data2** and then finally we will return it.</br>
 #### problem faced
 1. To filter our data on the basis of date and time we have to compare the date of the trade with the given filter parameter and then judge the trade.
 But due to its data type it is difficult to compare the date and time.
 Therefore while I'm iterating through the trade, I'm converting them into string and then while comparing them I'm converting them into integer.